Getting Married in Ireland

 Yes, ye will require two witnesses over the age of 18.
 We can provide these if ye are travelling alone.

-Will we be required to travel to Ireland a number of months before our wedding to submit our notification to the registrar?
+When getting married in Ireland will we be required to travel there a number of months before our wedding to submit our notification to the registrar?

 No, if ye are having a legally binding civil ceremony we can arrange for ye to meet with your registrar in Ireland between 2 and 5 working days before your wedding.
 If ye are having a symbolic ceremony ye can arrive on any date.